 We are Go Live Young, a family of five, with three boys aged 10, 12 and 14.
 In 2016/17 we spent nine months travelling around the world, leaving behind “normal” life, work and school.
 It was the adventure of a lifetime: 15 countries visited, 28,000 miles and countless memories created.
 Now back and living in the UK, we’re travelling as much as the school holidays will allow.
 Go Live Young, is all about family adventure travel around the world, covering destinations from Bhutan to New Zealand, Fiji to South Africa and Jordan to Norway.
 More local destinations are also covered within the UK.
 Travelling with children is an amazing experience for the whole family.
 We hope to inspire other families to be adventurous and travel the world.

 Kids Are A Trip is a family travel website focused on encouraging families to explore beyond their backyards.
-We are a family of five based in the Chicago suburbs, but in the past year we have added two new contributors and a teen travel panel.
+We are a family of five based in the Dallas suburbs, with three teens.
 In over fifteen years of family travel, we have visited close to 30 countries.
 Kirsten is a former bilingual teacher who believes travel is one of the best educations to give child.
 Our family lives for outdoor adventures, off-the-beaten-path experiences, and spending time together.
 Kids Are A Trip is a one stop shop for travel tips, in depth reviews, and inspiration.

 Mommy Travels is a family travel blog covering destinations around the world.
 Here you will find travel tips, reviews of hotels and restaurants, activity suggestions, itineraries, and more.
 Whether you are on a tight budget and need to stay close to home, or able to have a luxury European vacation, Mommy Travels will help you plan the ultimate family vacation.